ionelmc/cookiecutter-pylibrary/README.rst

 * `Enable the repository in your Travis CI account <https://travis-ci.org/profile>`_.
 * `Enable the repository in your Coveralls account <https://coveralls.io/repos/new>`_.
 * `Add the repo to your ReadTheDocs account <https://readthedocs.org/dashboard/import/>`_ + turn on the ReadTheDocs service hook.
+Don't forget to enable virtualenv and specify ``docs/requirements.txt`` as the requirements file in `Advanced Settings`.
 * Release your package.
 This template comes with a tox environment (``check``) that will:

   * Check if your ``README.rst`` is valid.